-Policy 4-3334: Preserve and expand the traditional village center east of the Lexington Avenue intersection, and establish another pedestrian-oriented area near the Lakeland-Mohegan intersection.
+Policy 4-34: Preserve and expand the traditional village center east of the Lexington Avenue intersection, and establish another pedestrian-oriented node near the Lakeland-Mohegan intersection.

-- Immediately east of the Lexington Avenue intersection, there is a small area of stores built up close to the street.
-This is the remnant of Mohegan Lake's traditional hamlet business center. - Establish consolidated municipal parking lots to the rear of businesses fronting on Route 6, near that intersection. - There is the opportunity to create another pedestrian-oriented area near the Lakeland-Mohegan intersection.
-This would be similar in use, scale, and character to that of Route 6 at the Lexington intersection.
-Eventually, these two areas could be linked together through a continuous pedestrian-oriented frontage along Route 6. - In these areas, the Town should:
+- Immediately east of the Lexington Avenue intersection, there is a small node of stores built up close to the street.
+This is the remnant of Mohegan Lake's traditional hamlet business center.
+This area should be preserved and expanded to the east, as far as the market for such uses will permit. - Establish consolidated municipal parking lots to the rear of businesses fronting on Route 6, near that intersection, with access from a the newly proposed bypass of the Lexington Avenue intersection (see Policy 4-32.)

-- Promote a continuous street wall with pedestrian-oriented shops. - Promote restaurants, offices, services, and low-volume/high-image retail (i.e., antique stores).
+- There is the opportunity to create another pedestrian-oriented node near the Lakeland-Mohegan intersection, with the main pedestrian spine being on the two side streets.
+This node would be similar in use, scale, and character to the node on Route 6 at the Lexington intersection.
+Eventually, these two nodes could be linked together through a continuous pedestrian-oriented frontage along Route 6. - In these areas, the Town should: - Promote a continuous street wall with pedestrian-oriented shops. - Promote compatible infill development. - Promote restaurants, offices, services, and low-volume/high-image retail (i.e., antique stores).

-Policy 4-3435: Maintain convenience shopping and services east of Lakeland Street.
+Policy 4-35: Maintain convenience shopping and services east of Lakeland Street, but allow the potential for mixed-use development as well.

 - The Route 6 area primarily provides convenience-oriented shopping, like drug stores.
-However, there are also a relatively large number of restaurants, professional offices, and auto-oriented uses (gas stations, auto parts stores), which serve local residents and pass-through traffic. - Future commercial development along the entire corridor should continue to build-off these market niches, but should provide more structure as to the location of such uses.
-East of Lakeland Avenue, auto-oriented uses should predominate, complementing the more pedestrian-oriented character of the area west of Lakeland.
-Concurrent with or prior to development of this parcel, safety and infrastructure improvements are needed.
+However, there is also a relatively large number of restaurants, professional offices, and auto-oriented uses (gas stations, auto parts stores) which serve local residents and pass-through traffic. - Future commercial development along the entire corridor should continue to build off these market niches, but should provide more structure as to the location of such uses.
+East of Lakeland Avenue, auto-oriented uses should predominate, complementing the more pedestrian-oriented character of the area west of Route 6. - Building off the proposed neotraditional residential area north of the hamlet center, part of this area could also become a mixed-use hamlet area with residential retail, office, and civic uses.

-Policy 4-3536: Preserve as much of the woodland parcel at the Route 6-Mohegan Avenue intersection as possible, with parkland and lakefront access in the rear.
+Policy 4-36: Preserve the woodland parcel at the Route 6-Mohegan intersection as parkland with lakefront access in the rear.

-- Next to the intersection, there should be limited commercial uses and a celebratory space, which could include a monument, benches, flagpoles, etc. - Some of the trees could be cut to provide a lawn space for sitting or relaxing, although the overall woodland quality of the parcel should remain intact. - Trails or walkways should lead to the lakefront, providing a pedestrian connection between the hamlet business center and the waterfront.
+- Next to the intersection, there should be limited commercial uses and a celebratory space, which could include a monument, benches, flag poles, etc. - Some of the trees could be cut to provide a lawn space for sitting or relaxing, although the overall woodland quality of the parcel should remain intact. - Trails or walkways should lead to the lakefront, providing a pedestrian connection between the hamlet business center and the waterfront.

-Policy 4-3637: Protect wetlands extending north from Mohegan Lake, and provide walking trails through the wetland areas, if possible.
+Policy 4-37: Protect wetlands extending north from Mohegan Lake, and provide walking trails through the wetland areas, if possible.